Uptick in Auto Accidents, Increased Traffic Congestion, and More Expensive Repair Costs to Blame

 Despite the increases, Colorado’s premiums are still only moderately expensive, compared to other states.
 The survey shows Coloradans pay an average $1,435 premium, putting it in 18th place across the country.
 In 2011, the same policy would have cost $944 a year.

 You can bet that Colorado’s rates will increase even more when you renew in 2018.
 The tendency towards hailstorms is a constant factor in insurance rates, but the new survey didn’t include the big one, the massive hailstorm of May 8, 2017, The Post reported.
-That storm caused a record $1.4 million in damage, mainly structural but with a huge part coming from smashed windshields and dinged auto bodies, according to the Rocky Mountain Insurance Information Association.
+That storm caused a record $1.4 billion in damage, mainly structural but with a huge part coming from smashed windshields and dinged auto bodies, according to the Rocky Mountain Insurance Information Association.
 From 2013 to 2015, Colorado was second only to Texas for the highest number of hail-related claims: 182,591.
 It’s enough to justify the Front Range’s reputation as the center of “Hail Alley”, receiving the greatest frequency of large hail in North America.

 To get a good measure of varying premiums across the country, researchers surveyed the price a hypothetical 30-year-old single man with a good driving record and a 2013 Honda Accord EX would pay in counties and ZIP codes across the country.